reflectoring/reflectoring.github.io/_posts/2020-07-26-request-response.md

 ## What is the Request-Response pattern?
 The request-response interaction between two parties is pretty easy.
-The client sends the request to the server, the server starts the procession and sends the response to the client, when the procession is done.
+The client sends the request to the server, the server starts the work and sends the response to the client, when the work is done.
 The most known example of this interaction is the communication over HTTP protocol, where the request and response are sent through the same channel.
 Normally the client sends the request directly to the server.
 In this case, the client has to know the API of the server.